Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Efficient construction of MUPB in lattice gauge theories

 The calculation of thermal equilibrium properties while preserving symmetries has been extensively studied within the framework of the METTS algorithm, particularly for systems with one or a few global conserved quantities by exploiting symmetry-adapted measurement bases in the context of condensed matter.

 In Ref.~\cite{Binder:2017bxd}, efficient mixing bases are achieved within the METTS framework by employing Fourier-transformed bases and Haar-random bases that respect global symmetries.
-While these constructions lead to good ergodic properties and short auto-correlations, they typically require high complexity.
-In contrast, our MUPB approach facilitates efficient mixing using only Clifford gates.
-Remarkably, these bases can be constructed with constant circuit depth for (1+1)-dimensional systems and $\mathcal{O}(\log N_q)$ depth for higher dimensions, making our method particularly well-suited for near-term quantum devices.
+While these constructions lead to good ergodic properties and short autocorrelations, they typically require high complexity.
+In contrast, our MUPB approach achieves efficient mixing using only shallow Clifford gates.

 Another related approach was proposed in Ref.~\cite{goto2019quasiexact}, where nontrivial measurement bases are generated via time evolution under commuting operators with generators corresponding to symmetries within the METTS framework.
 This method does not generally guarantee efficient mixing of the Markov chain.
 Moreover, it remains unclear how this construction can be extended to accommodate local gauge constraints, which impose much more stringent conditions than global symmetries.
-In contrast, our MUPB framework explicitly ensures both gauge invariance and optimal mixing through a controlled, shallow-depth circuit architecture.
+In contrast, our MUPB framework explicitly ensures both gauge invariance and efficient mixing through a controlled, shallow-depth circuit architecture.

-In the present work, we employ the QMETTS framework and introduce measurement bases with substantially lower circuit complexity than those proposed in previous METTS-based studies.
-While tensor-network approaches face significant challenges in scaling to higher dimensions due to entanglement growth, our measurement bases are intrinsically entangled by the structure of Clifford group and our construction can be easily extended to higher dimensional systems.